tuokar/Maksimit/README.md

 1RM-Calculator
 ==============

-First native 1RM (one repetition maximum) calculator for SailfishOS.
+This is a simple 1RM (one repetition maximum) calculator for all the weight training enthusiastic Jolla users out there.